Nuku/Flexible-Survival/WRITING GUIDE.md

 * `targetturns` | the turn number for game over - DO NOT ALTER!

 ### Basic Infection Variables:
-* `bodyname of player` | The infection name on the player's body.
+* `BodyName of player` | The infection name on the player's body.
 Very useful for comparisons or, less desirably, as a descriptive element.
-* `facename of player` | The infection name on the player's face.
+* `FaceName of player` | The infection name on the player's face.
 Very useful for comparisons or, less desirably, as a descriptive element.
-* `skinname of player` | The infection name on the player's skin.
+* `SkinName of player` | The infection name on the player's skin.
 Useful for comparisons or, less desirably, as a descriptive element.
-* `tailname of player` | The infection name on the player's tail.
+* `TailName of player` | The infection name on the player's tail.
 Useful for comparisons or, less desirably, as a descriptive element.
 * `CockName of player` | The infection name on the player's cock.
 Useful for comparisons or, less desirably, as a descriptive element.

 * `body of player` | portion of the player's description dealing with their body.
 Generally not useful for scenes.